Skip to main content

 Similar to Whey Protein Concentrate, Whey Protein Isolate contains an incredibly lean nutritional label.
 You’ll be able to find Whey Protein Isolates on the market with different protein percentages, but we’d rather give you the best so ours contains an incredible 90% protein contents.
 As it’s been intensely filtered, it means your body can digest and absorb it with ease.
 See below of the nutritional breakdown from our Diet Whey Isolate 90 Chocolate Silk Flavour (10 other flavours with this one)

-As our Diet Whey Protein Isolate name suggests this bad boy is perfect for anyone on a diet and want to keep an eye on their carbohydrate, calories and fat consumption whilst making sure they hit those all important protein numbers.
-It’s extremely low carbohydrate formulation means our bodies can easily and quickly absorb the protein and send it directly to where our bodies need it most.
+As our Diet Whey Protein Isolate name suggests this powder is perfect for anyone on a calorie controlled diet and want to keep an eye on their carbohydrate, calories and fat consumption whilst making sure they can keep their protein intake high.
+Protein Isolate 90 has also been scientifically proven to be rapidly absorbed and utilized by the body, helped by its extremely low carbohydrate formulation.

 Another thing to note is the price.
 As Whey Protein Isolate goes through a longer manufacturing process it tends to be a little more expensive, though contains lower lactose content.
 It’s swings and roundabouts really, with pros to both of them.